kevinvud/DataScience/README.md

 # DataScience
 My personal data science projects
-- In each folder, there is a 'workbook.ipynb' which will show you all my works.
+- In each folder, there is a 'workbook.ipynb' which shows you all my works.